redhat-developer/odo/docs/proposals/improved-schema-for-services.md

     }
   },
   "customEnvVar": {
-    "description": "Custom env variables",
     "type": "array",
     "items": {
-      "description": "EnvVar represents an environment variable present in a Container.", "type": "object",
+      "type": "object",
       "required": [
         "name"
       ],
       "properties": {
         "name": {
-          "description": "Name of the environment variable.
-Must be a C_IDENTIFIER.", "type": "string"
+          "type": "string"
         },
         "value": {
-          "description": "Variable references $(VAR_NAME) are expanded using the previous defined environment variables in the container and any service environment variables.
-If a variable cannot be resolved, the reference in the input string will be unchanged.
-The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
-Escaped references will never be expanded, regardless of whether the variable exists or not.
-Defaults to \"\".", "type": "string"
+          "type": "string"
         },
         "valueFrom": {
-          "description": "Source for the environment variable's value.
-Cannot be used if value is not empty.", "type": "object",
+          "type": "object",
           "properties": {
             "configMapKeyRef": {
-              "description": "Selects a key of a ConfigMap.", "type": "object",
+              "type": "object",
               "required": [
                 "key"
               ],
               "properties": {
                 "key": {
-                  "description": "The key to select.",
                   "type": "string"
                 },
                 "name": {
-                  "description": "Name of the referent.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?", "type": "string"
+                  "type": "string"
                 },
                 "optional": {
-                  "description": "Specify whether the ConfigMap or its key must be defined", "type": "boolean"
+                  "type": "boolean"
                 }
               }
             },
             "fieldRef": {
-              "description": "Selects a field of the pod: supports metadata.name, metadata.namespace, metadata.labels, metadata.annotations, spec.nodeName, spec.serviceAccountName, status.hostIP, status.podIP.",
               "type": "object",
               "required": [
                 "fieldPath"
               ],
               "properties": {
                 "apiVersion": {
-                  "description": "Version of the schema the FieldPath is written in terms of, defaults to \"v1\".", "type": "string"
+                  "type": "string"
                 },
                 "fieldPath": {
-                  "description": "Path of the field to select in the specified API version.", "type": "string"
+                  "type": "string"
                 }
               }
             },
             "resourceFieldRef": {
-              "description": "Selects a resource of the container: only resources limits and requests (limits.cpu, limits.memory, limits.ephemeral-storage, requests.cpu, requests.memory and requests.ephemeral-storage) are currently supported.", "type": "object",
+              "type": "object",
               "required": [
                 "resource"
               ],
               "properties": {
                 "containerName": {
-                  "description": "Container name: required for volumes, optional for env vars", "type": "string"
+                  "type": "string"
                 },
                 "divisor": {
-                  "description": "Specifies the output format of the exposed resources, defaults to \"1\"", "type": "string"
+                  "type": "string"
                 },
                 "resource": {
-                  "description": "Required: resource to select",
                   "type": "string"
                 }
               }
             },
             "secretKeyRef": {
-              "description": "Selects a key of a secret in the pod's namespace", "type": "object",
+              "type": "object",
               "required": [
                 "key"
               ],
               "properties": {
                 "key": {
-                  "description": "The key of the secret to select from.
-Must be a valid secret key.", "type": "string"
+                  "type": "string"
                 },
                 "name": {
-                  "description": "Name of the referent.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?", "type": "string"
+                  "type": "string"
                 },
                 "optional": {
-                  "description": "Specify whether the Secret or its key must be defined", "type": "boolean"
+                  "type": "boolean"
                 }
               }